sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 * Set `pvc.volumeClaimTemplate.enabled` to `true`

 #### Secrets
+If you do not wish to the [external secrets operator](https://external-secrets.io/latest/) for providing your secrets into your Nexus Repository pods, then you may use AWS Secret Manager directly.
 AWS Secret Manager is disabled by default.
 If you would like to store your database secrets and license in AWS Secrets Manager, do as follows:
 * Set `aws.secretmanager.enabled` to `true`.
    * Database credentials: